-Categorizing viral infections by the organ system most commonly affected (eg, lungs, GI tract, skin, liver, CNS, mucous membranes) can be clinically useful, although certain viral disorders (eg, mumps) are hard to categorize.
-Many specific viruses and the disorders they cause are also discussed elsewhere in T he M anual .
+Categorizing viral infections by the organ system most commonly affected (eg, lungs, gastrointestinal tract, skin, liver, central nervous system, mucous membranes) can be clinically useful, although certain viral disorders (eg, mumps) are hard to categorize.
+Many specific viruses and the disorders they cause are also discussed elsewhere in THE MANUAL.

 Local epidemics may occur in children, particularly during colder months.

 No specific treatment is recommended, but supportive care, particularly rehydration, is important.

 A rotavirus vaccine that is effective against most pathogenic strains is part of the Centers for Disease Control and Prevention Child and Adolescent Immunization Schedule by Age.
 Hand washing and good sanitation measures can help prevent spread.

 Some viruses cause only skin lesions (as in molluscum contagiosum Molluscum Contagiosum Molluscum contagiosum is characterized by clusters of pink, dome-shaped, smooth, waxy, or pearly and umbilicated papules 2 to 5 mm in diameter caused by molluscum contagiosum virus, a poxvirus... read more ); others also cause systemic manifestations or lesions elsewhere in the body.

 Transmission is typically from person to person; alphaviruses have a mosquito vector.